-It is easily seen that $E_{Fc}(R)$ should be minimized either by $f_Z^{(1)}$ or $f_Z^{(2)}$, which contradicts the assumption that $f_Z^*$ is optimum.
-In other words, if $f_Z^*$ is indeed optimum, then a decomposition like (\ref{fZdecomposition}) must not be possible.
-This implies that $f_Z^*$ can take non-zero values on at most two different $z$ values.
-Therefore, we can carry out the optimization in (\ref{EFCR3}) only over the following class of $f_Z$ functions, characterized by two variables $0\le z_0\le 1$ and $0 \le \gamma \le 1$.
+then it is easy to show that the last term in (\ref{EFCR3}) must be minimized either by $f_Z^{(1)}$ or $f_Z^{(2)}$.
+Since this contradicts the assumption that $f_Z^*$ is optimum, a nontrivial decomposition like (\ref{fZdecomposition}) must not be possible.
+Consequently, $f_Z^*$ can take non-zero values on at most two different $z$ values.
+Therefore, we can carry out the optimization in (\ref{EFCR3}) only over the following class of $f_Z$ functions, characterized by two variables $0\le z_0\le 1$ and $0 \le \gamma \le 1$,

 where $\delta()$ is the impulse function.